alfe-ai/ProgramaticPuppet/README.md

 `ebayTitle` variable.
 When this step is added to a puppet the editor now automatically creates an `ebayTitle` entry in the Variables panel if one is not already present.
 Set your OpenAI API key in the `OPENAI_API_KEY` environment variable before running this step.
+Paths surrounded by single or double quotes are handled automatically, so quoting the value in the Variables panel is safe.

 The **ebayPrice** step sends the current `ebayTitle` value to the GPT‑4o-search-preview model and asks for a suggested eBay price.
 The prompt instructs the model to end